mkiang/county_preparedness/README.md

 ### Abstract

-#### Background

-The spread of Coronavirus Disease 2019 (COVID-19) across the United States confirms that not all Americans are equally at risk of infection, severe disease, or mortality.
-A range of intersecting biological, demographic, and socioeconomic factors are likely to determine an individual’s susceptibility to COVID-19.
-These factors vary significantly across counties in the United States, and often reflect the structural inequities in our society.
-Recognizing this vast inter-county variation in risks will be critical to mounting an adequate response strategy.

-#### Methods and Findings

-Using publicly available county-specific data we identified key biological, demographic, and socioeconomic factors influencing susceptibility to COVID-19, guided by international experiences and consideration of epidemiological parameters of importance.
-We created bivariate county-level maps to summarize examples of key relationships across these categories, grouping age and poverty; comorbidities and lack of health insurance; proximity, density and bed capacity; and race and ethnicity, and premature death.
-We have also made available an interactive online tool that allows public health officials to query risk factors most relevant to their local context.

-Our data demonstrate significant inter-county variation in key epidemiological risk factors, with a clustering of counties in certain states, which will result in an increased demand on their public health system.
-While the East and West coast cities are particularly vulnerable owing to their densities (and travel routes), a large number of counties in the Southeastern states have a high proportion of at-risk populations, with high levels of poverty, comorbidities, and premature death at baseline, and low levels of health insurance coverage.

-The list of variables we have examined is by no means comprehensive, and several of them are interrelated and magnify underlying vulnerabilities.
-The online tool allows readers to explore additional combinations of risk factors, set categorical thresholds for each covariate, and filter counties above different population thresholds.

-#### Conclusion
+**Objectives:** To illustrate the intersections of, and inter-county variation, in individual, household, and community factors that influence the impact of COVID-19 on US counties and their ability to respond.

+**Design:** We identified key individual, household, and community characteristics influencing COVID-19 risks of infection and survival, guided by international experiences, and consideration of epidemiological parameters of importance.
+Using publicly available data, we developed an open-access online tool that allows county-specific querying and mapping of risk factors.
+As an illustrative example, we assess the pairwise intersections of age (individual-level), poverty (household-level), and prevalence of group homes (community-level), in US counties.
+We also examine how these factors intersect with the proportion of the population that is people of color (i.e., not non-Hispanic white), a metric that reflects histories of US race relations.
+We defined “high” risk counties as those above the 75th percentile.
+(This threshold can be changed using the online tool.)

+**Setting:** US counties.

+Participants: Analyses are based on publicly available de-identified county-level data from the Area Health Resources Files, American Community Survey, Centers for Disease Control and Prevention Atlas file, National Center for Health Statistic, and RWJF Community Health Rankings.

+**Results:** Our findings demonstrate significant inter-county variation in the distribution of individual, household, and community characteristics that affect risks of infection from, severity of, and mortality from COVID-19.
+About 9% of counties, affecting 10 million residents, are at higher risk in terms of age and prevalence of group quarters.
+About 14% of counties, affecting 31 million residents, have both high poverty and a high proportion of people of color.

-COVID-19 responses and decision making in the United States remain decentralized.
-Both the federal and state governments will benefit from recognizing high intra-state, inter-county variation in population risks and response capacity.
-Many of the factors that are likely to exacerbate the burden of COVID-19 and the demand on healthcare systems are the compounded result of long-standing structural inequalities in US society.
-Strategies to protect those in the most vulnerable counties will require urgent measures to better support communities’ attempts at social distancing and to accelerate cooperation across jurisdictions to supply personnel and equipment to counties that will experience high demand.
+**Conclusion:** Federal and state governments will benefit from recognizing high intra-state, inter-county variation in population risks and response capacity.
+Equitable responses to the pandemic require strategies to protect those in counties at highest risk of adverse COVID-19 outcomes and their social and economic impacts.

 ### Issues